bdunbar22/Ms-Pacman-vs-Ghost/README.md

 min or one level.

-Our two different methods (DTPacMan & RAPPacMan) can be used by going to the executor file and uncommenting the desired lines within the Assignment 3 block of main().
-The first two commented sections are the basic way to run a visual with either DT or RAPS.
+Our two different methods (DTPacMan & RAPPacMan) can be used by going to the executor file and uncommenting/commenting any desired lines within the Assignment 3 block of main().
+The first two sections are the basic way to run a visual with either DT or RAPS.
 To change the text file, the string (dtFileLocation or rapFileLocation) for the file location can be edited after uncommenting the lines.
+Currently both are run in sequence and then a large experiment batch is run.

 #Explanations
 Our implementations work by having an enum for possible actions and an enum for entity